SAP-archive/karydia/docs/features.md

 ## Karydia Network Policy

-When `--enable-default-network-policy` is set, karydia takes the custom karydia network policy resource found at deployed custom resource yaml `install/charts/templates/config.yaml` with key `networkPolicy` as a template for a network policy, which will be installed it into all namespaces.
+When `--enable-network-policy` is set, karydia takes the custom karydia network policy resource found at deployed custom resource yaml `install/charts/templates/config.yaml` with key `networkPolicy` as a template for a network policy, which will be installed into all namespaces.

 Particular namespaces can be excluded with `--default-network-policy-excludes`.